qiyueyang-7/scNTImpute/README.md

 Pandas 1.3

 # Data format
 scNTImpute requires the input of a cell-gene expression matrix in the format of an AnnData object, whereas the scRNA-seq dataset format is usually `.csv`or other forms.
-For the smoothness and convenience of use, we have completed the data conversion step in the main code.
+For the smoothness and convenience of use, we have completed the data conversion step in the main code.Simply pass in scRNA-seq data (e.g. csv files) normally.
 A detailed description of AnnData can be found [here](https://anndata.readthedocs.io/en/latest/).All datasets used are public datasets and the sources of the datasets can be viewed in detail in the manuscript.
 # License
 The use of scNTInput follows the MIT License